 How intensely should you exercise in Phase 1 of your complete bike training plan?

 You should be cycling in Heart Rate zones 2 and 3 – light to moderate, heart rate zone 50 to 60%.
-Ideally you should use a really decent heart rate monitor, such as this one that enables you to clearly see your heart rate as you are cycling: the Polar FT4M Heart Rate Monitor Watch.
+See Heart Rate Zone Chart further down in this post.
+Ideally you should use a heart rate monitor, such as this one that enables you to clearly see your heart rate as you are cycling:

 Alternatively, get a great bike computer that will enable you to track your rides and your health.
-I have a post here that compares the 3 best bike computers: Garmin Edge 1000 vs 820 vs 520.
+I have a very handy and detailed post that compares all of the popular Garmin Edge bike computers: All Garmin Edge Bike Computers Compared, with Comparison Chart and Videos.

-But if you don’t want to buy a heart rate monitor or a bike computer, then just use the table of perceived exertion below.
+But if you don’t want to buy a heart rate monitor or a bike computer or a fitness tracker, then just use the table of perceived exertion below.
 This will at least get you well started, and then if you find you have managed to stick with the program, you might want to reward yourself with a heart rate monitor later!
 I prefer the approach of first buying the toy, and then feeling guilted into doing the program, but that’s just me 🙂

 |1 (Recovery)||1 to 2||Very light||I'm so comfortable I could do this all day!||40% to 45%|